Gadoof/Gadoof/mde_bypass_cron.md

 ## The Technical Issue
 ##### probably wrong

-If I had to guess the EDR isn't monitoring for execution by system, so the bypass is working by running the malicious code
+If I had to guess the EDR isn't monitoring for execution by system, so the bypass is working by running the malicious code by the system via cron.

+## Conclusion

+From my perspective, the EDR should block this code because it is indeed malicious.
+Defender sees it run when it's ran from the terminal, and the account/permissions that execute the code don't matter.
+If the EDR isn't capable of blocking this technique for some reason, EDR is fairly useless to even the most basic attackers on linux.
+Attackers would try and do this automatically, by default, w/o even trying to perform bypass, that's how simple this is.